ory/keto/docs/docs/examples/cat-videos.md

 ## Simulating the Client

 Now you can open a second terminal to run the queries against, just like the video service client would do.
-In this example we will use the Keto CLI client, Ory Keto's API supports tools like `curl` or [Postman](https://www.postman.com/) with [Keto's REST API](../reference/api.mdx) to achieve the same result.
+In this example we will use the Keto CLI client.

 :::info